natelandau/dotfiles/README.md

 # About
 This repository contains everything needed to bootstrap and configure new Mac computer.
+It is opinionated and based on my own work flows.
+It is highly recommended that you fork this and customize it for your own purposes.
 Included here are:

 * dotfiles
 * ~/bin/ scripts